Strengths-based occupational therapy

 Focused on Growth

 At All Bright Futures OT, I believe every individual deserves the opportunity to shine.
-My primary focus is working with adolescents, young adults, and their families.
+My primary focus is working with adolescents, adults, and their families.
 I also support children ages 5 and up on a case-by-case basis—especially when their needs align with a functional, strengths-based approach.

 Rooted in Strengths